advancedcsg-open/actions-rush-changed-projects/README.md

 Filters the projects using given version policy.

 By default all the changed projects will be included.

+#### `working-directory`
+Specify the root directory for the rush configuration

+By default repository root will be considered.
 ### Outputs
 ---
 #### `changed-projects`